 Labelling Clothing and Equipment: All items of uniform and kit, including coats, bags, lunch boxes, water bottles, pencil cases etc should all be clearly labelled with your child's name (initials will not suffice).

 Library Books: The school library is open at lunchtimes for pupils to borrow books.
 They are allowed to take out up to three books at a time.
 There is no set date for return but they are asked to check the books in and out using their library ID and to return books as soon as possible after they have read them to allow other children the chance to enjoy them.
 We ask that all library books are returned before the end of the academic year in July.
 Parent helpers run the school library at lunchtimes.
 Please contact the School Office if you would like to help with the school library.

 Letters, News and Updates: The School Office will email copies of letters and news whenever possible.
 Some items may also be sent out as paper copies under exceptional circumstances.
 Please ensure that the school office has a current email address for each parent requiring copies of letters and news.

-Lost Property: There is a school lost property box kept in the changing room off the main hall (the old Shower Room).
+Lost Property: There is a school lost property box kept in the hall.
 Please look here for any lost items.
 Clearly labelled items will be returned to their owner when possible.
 Each class has a lost property box as well.
 The school lost property box will be emptied at the end of each term and items either recycled or binned as appropriate.